Kansai Shiga Culture and calm around Japan's largest lake

 Shiga is easily accessible by shinkansen from Tokyo, Osaka, Nagoya and beyond.
 Destinations on the south and western sides of Lake Biwa can be reached quickly on local trains and commuter lines from Kyoto.

 Maibara Station on the JR Tokaido Shinkansen Line is your transport hub for destinations on the eastern side of Lake Biwa.
-The journey from Tokyo to Maibara takes between two and three hours.
+The journey from Tokyo to Maibara takes two hours.
 The JR Tokaido Main Line—or Biwako Line as it is nicknamed in this section—whisks visitors from Kyoto to Otsu and Koka on the south side of the lake.
-Alternative transport options from Kyoto include the JR Kosei Line and the Tozai Subway-Keihan Keishin Line.
+Alternative transport options from Kyoto include the JR Kosei Line and the Tozai Subway Keihan Keishin Line.

 Omi Hemp Textiles

-Cherry blossom fever sweeps Shiga throughout the month of April while festival season gets into full swing, with several of the biggest and best taking place in the same month.
+Shiga is known for its late blooming cherry blossoms, even in the Kansai region.
+During April the city is abuzz with cherry blossoms while festival season gets into full swing, with several of the biggest and best taking place in the same month.

 Fireworks flood the summer sky and watersports on Lake Biwa help beat the heat.
 Summer is also a time for forest bathing in the vivid green grounds of Shiga's temples.

-Enjoy fall foliage throughout November, witness the Otsu Matsuri festival and search out the autumn moon that inspired the world’s first novel.
+Enjoy fall foliage throughout November, witness the Otsu Festival and search out the autumn moon that inspired the world’s first novel.